top of page

 (5) 2020 Democrat Party Platform

 Health insurance is no longer health assurance.
 Private insurance companies now fight patients over coverage.
 They deny, delay, and put roadblocks in the way of our health.
-The same problems of twenty years ago; unknown treatment costs, denied coverage, and prescription costs, are the same problems we have today.
-Our hospitals may be number 1 in the world for health care treatment, but we are dead last in every other aspect of our health care system.
+The same problems of twenty years ago, unknown treatment costs, denied coverage, and prescription costs, are the same problems we have today.
+Our hospitals may be number 1 in the world for health care treatment, but we are dead last in every aspect of our health administration system.
 We can do better.
-With a hybrid private-public system, we can solve our healthcare crisis.

 Anchor 3